 How To Reach

 All local transport has now resumed in Delhi.
 You can also book cabs and taxis online through the apps.
-Travelers can also find local transport like autos, and buses in Delhi.
+Travellers can also find local transport like autos, and buses in Delhi.
+However, public buses are operating at 50% capacity.

 Places To Visit In Delhi During Covid

 Delhi being the capital of India has some of the best architectural and historical structures.
 With a wide range of places to visit in the city, you will never get bored on your vacation.
-Almost all the tourist attractions in the state have now reopened but with a limited capacity.
-Some of the best places to visit in Delhi during covid are Humayun’s Tomb, Hauz Khas Village, Connaught Place, Agrasen ki Baoli, India Gate and National Gallery Of Modern Art.
+Almost all the tourist attractions in the state had reopened but with a limited capacity.
+Some of the best places to visit in Delhi during covid are Humayun’s Tomb, Hauz Khas Village, Connaught Place, Agrasen ki Baoli, India Gate, and National Gallery Of Modern Art.
+However, as the city is under lockdown, all the tourist places are closed for visitors.

 Things To Do In Delhi During Covid